 “Natural” fibres like bamboo, viscose, modal, rayon and tencel are in fact synthetic fibres made of natural materials.
 The jury is out on whether or not they behave in the same way as petroleum-derived synthetics when released into the environment.
 There is some evidence that they do persist in a similar way.

-Once you know your plastic pollutants you can start making clothes choices that avoid plastic.
+Once you know your plastic pollutants you can start making clothing choices that avoid these synthetic fabrics.
 Natural fibres like wool, cotton, linen and silk are all great choices.
 Natural fabrics also have the added benefit of “breathing” better than most synthetics.
 So, you sweat less in them, resulting in the need to wash them less.

-Are you a renter, or don’t have the cash to splash out on a full grey water system and filter?
-Then a Guppyfriend bag or wash ball is a great investment in the ocean.
+Are you a renter, or don’t have the cash to splash out on a full greywater system and filter?
+Then a Guppyfriend bag or wash ball is a great investment.
 Neither completely eliminates plastic microfibres from your greywater output, but they can significantly reduce it.

 Many advocates also suggest that they are a reminder of the impact our clothes have on the environment and are helping to change consumer choices.

 The ultimate way to get your microplastic waste to bypass the ocean is to install a greywater system and invest in a top-notch filter.

 It’s unclear whether or not filters are able to remove all microfibres from your greywater.
 But diverting this water into your property rather than sewerage means any contaminants from your home will stay there rather than heading into the ocean.